-- (a) a financial services business supervised by the Commission, - (b) a prescribed business registered under these Regulations, or - (c) a business - - (i) which is carried on from a country or territory listed in Appendix C to the Handbook and which would, if it were carried on in the Bailiwick, be - - (A) a financial services business, or - (B) a prescribed business, - (ii) which may only be carried on in that country or territory by a person regulated for that purpose under the law of that country or territory, - (iii) the conduct of which is subject to requirements to forestall, prevent and detect money laundering and terrorist financing that are consistent with those in the Financial Action Task Force Recommendations on Money Laundering in respect of such a business, and - (iv) the conduct of which is supervised for compliance with the requirements referred to in subparagraph (iii), by an overseas regulatory authority,
+- (a) a financial services business supervised by the Commission, - (b) a prescribed business registered under these Regulations, or - (c) a business - - (i) which is carried on from a country or territory listed in Appendix C to the Handbook and which would, if it were - (A) a financial services business, or - (B) a prescribed business, e Order in Council No. XIV of 2000 and No. I of 2005.

+- (ii) which may only be carried on in that country or territory by a person regulated for that purpose under the law of that country or territory, - (iii) the conduct of which is subject to requirements to forestall, prevent and detect money laundering and terrorist financing that are consistent with those in the Financial Action Task Force Recommendations on Money Laundering in respect of such a business, and

+(iv) the conduct of which is supervised for compliance with the requirements referred to in subparagraph (iii), by an overseas regulatory authority,